History

 The ship and its sailors

-Aboard the ship, the sailors enjoyed a varied diet of beef, pork, salted fish and conch, as indicated by faunal remains.
-Also olive pits and other fruit stones appeared regularly in dredge screens.
-Occasionally, it seems they had to compete with vermin for these foodstuffs, as evidenced by animal bones that bear rat incisor marks.
+Aboard the ship, the sailors ate a reasonably varied diet of beef, pork, salted fish and conch, as indicated by organic remains.
+Olive pits and other fruit stones also regularly appeared in the sifted soil samples.
+It seems they may have had to compete with vermin for these foodstuffs, as evidenced by animal bones that bear rat incisor marks.

 Description